SS Bucknell Victory

-The SS Bucknell Victory was a Victory-class cargo ship built during World War II.
+SS Bucknell Victory was a Victory-class cargo ship built during World War II.
 The Bucknell Victory was a type VC2-S-AP2 victory ship built by Permanente Metals Corporation, Yard 2, of Richmond, California.
 The Maritime Administration cargo ship was the 728th ship built.
 Her keel was laid on December 27, 1944.
 SS Bucknell Victory was an armed cargo ship, named for Bucknell University in Pennsylvania, one of 150 educational institutions that had Victory ships named after them.
 She was built in just 70 days, under the Emergency Shipbuilding program for World War II.
 The 10,600-ton ship was constructed for the Maritime Commission.

-Victory ships were designed to replace the earlier Liberty Ships.
-Liberty ships were designed to be used just for WW2.
+Victory ships were designed to replace the earlier Liberty ships.
+Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, a thinner stack set farther toward the superstructure and had a long raised forecastle.